derekelkins/ipgcc/Tutorial.md

 JavaScript's array or object literal notation nor field selection.
 The intent is that you can wrap any back-end specific code in a function and call that.

+You can name constants to be used across many rules via `const SOME_CONST = e;` where `e` is an expression.
+This expression can't use `EOI` or refer to any rules.
+It can refer to other constants including constants declared later.

 ### Attributes

 Of course, to do anything interesting we need something for the expressions to manipulate.